Growing Up Asian in America: Submission Guidelines

 Format: MUST BE 8-1/2” x 11”

 Materials and Media: Anything two-dimensional.
 All paints, crayons, colored pencils, markers, photographs, computer generated graphics etc. are accepted.
 No sculptures, pop-ups, or framed canvases please.
+Please do not include writing on your art.

 Format: 8-1/2” x 11” paper, 12 pt. font size, single-spaced.
 Online submissions must be in Word (.doc, .docx) or PDF (.pdf) format.

 Length: 500 words MAXIMUM.
 Hand-written essays accepted.
 Please print or write on one side only.
+You do not have to answer every question.

 Format: Videos must be 1 minute MAXIMUM.
 300MB (size) max.
 Video files must be in .avi, .mov, or .wmv.